lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Keefe looks as surprised as we do.
 Asked to make noise if anyone enters the crypt, and we move down the stairs.
 As a safeguard [[Aelar]] sets a beartrap on the stairs, so we know if someone moves down.

+A magical plane was seen, but nothing triggered when interacted with, or moved passed.

 ## Loot: